kyma-project/kyma/docs/asset-store/docs/03-04-asset-upload-service.md

 Asset Upload Service is a HTTP server, that exposes file upload functionality for Minio.
 It contains a simple HTTP endpoint, which accepts multiple files as form.
 It can upload files for two system buckets: private and public one, with read-only policy set.

-The main purpose of the service is to provide static file host solution for components using Asset Store, such as Application Connector.
+The main purpose of the service is to provide a solution for hosting static files for components that use the Asset Store, such as the Application Connector.
-Asset Upload Service can be also used for development purposes.
-You can use this service to host files for Asset Store, without need to use external providers.
+You can also use the Asset Upload Service for development purposes to host files for the Asset Store, without the need to rely on external providers.

 ## System buckets

-The Asset Upload Service creates two system buckets: `system-private-{generated-suffix}` and `system-public-{generated-suffix}`, where `{generated-suffix}` is Unix nano timestamp in 32-base number system.
-Public bucket has read-only policy specified.
+The Asset Upload Service creates two system buckets, `system-private-{generated-suffix}` and `system-public-{generated-suffix}`, where `{generated-suffix}` is a Unix nano timestamp in the 32-base number system.
+The public bucket has a read-only policy specified.

-To enable scaling and to keep bucket configuration data between application restarts, the Asset Upload Service stores its configuration in `assetstore-asset-upload-service` ConfigMap.
+To enable the service scaling and to maintain the bucket configuration data between the application restarts, the Asset Upload Service stores its configuration in the `assetstore-asset-upload-service` ConfigMap.

-Files stored in system buckets are stored permanently.
+Once you upload the files, system buckets store them permanently.
 There is no policy to clean system buckets periodically.

-## Usage outside Kyma cluster
+## Use the service outside the Kyma cluster

 You can expose the service for development purposes.
-In order to use Asset Upload Service on local machine, run the following command:
+To use the Asset Upload Service on a local machine, run the following command:

 ```bash
 kubectl port-forward deployment/assetstore-asset-upload-service 3000:3000 -n kyma-system
 ```

-The service will be accessible on 3000 port on local machine.
+You can access the service on port `3000`.

 ### Upload files

-To upload files, send a Multipart form POST request to `/upload` endpoint.
+To upload files, send the multipart form **POST** request to the `/v1/upload` endpoint.
 The endpoint recognizes the following field names:

-- `private` - array of files, which should be uploaded to private system bucket.
+- `private` that is an array of files to upload to a private system bucket.
-- `private` - array of files, which should be uploaded to public read-only system bucket.
+- `public` that is an array of files to upload to a public system bucket.
-- `directory` - optional directory, where the uploaded files are put.
-If it is not specified, it will be randomized.
-If directory and files already exist, they will be overwritten.
+- `directory` that is an optional directory for storing the uploaded files.
+If you do not specify it, the service creates a directory with a random name.
+If the directory and files already exist, the service overwrites them.

 To do the multipart request using `curl`, run the following command in this repository: